growthbook/growthbook-proxy/packages/lib/edge-cloudflare/README.md

 ### In this package

-This package provides an implementation of our Edge App specific to CloudFlare Workers.
+This package provides an implementation of our Edge App specific to Cloudflare Workers.

-This package also exports utility methods for using our JavaScript SDK in a CloudFlare Worker.
+This package also exports utility methods for using our JavaScript SDK in a Cloudflare Worker.

 ## References

-- See the GrowthBook [CloudFlare Workers docs](https://docs.growthbook.io/lib/edge/cloudflare) for full installation instructions.
+- See the GrowthBook [Cloudflare Workers docs](https://docs.growthbook.io/lib/edge/cloudflare) for full installation instructions.

 - See the [base GrowthBook Edge App](../edge-utils) for a complete list of configuration environment variables